 If you paid your premiums and are legitimately disabled, get the insurance benefits you deserve.
 If you're denied, you can file an appeal, but need the help of an attorney who handles these kinds of cases.
 Employer-sponsored benefits are governed by the Employee Retirement Income Security Act (ERISA) and are subject to strict regulations.

-As a dedicated workers' comp attorney for over 30 years, I'm honored to provide winning strategies for clients denied an employee benefit covered by ERISA, including short-term disability.
-Contact our office in Columbus to discover if we can help.
-To learn more about ERISA and the appeals process, request a free download of our book, Don’t Go It Alone: How Insurance Companies Sabotage Disability Claims.
+To learn more about ERISA, how insurance companies sabotage disability claims and the appeals process, request a free download of our book, Don’t Go It Alone: How Insurance Companies Sabotage Disability Claims.